Links on Android Authority may earn us a commission. Learn more.

-Symmetric encryption utilizes a single key which is used by both communicating parties for encryption and decryption.
-However, this means that the key must be installed on both devices before communication begins.
+Symmetric encryption utilizes a single key which both communicating parties use for encryption and decryption.
+However, both devices need to have the key before the communication begins.

-Asymmetric or public-key encryption, on the other hand, opts for a two-key approach.
-One key is private and the other is public, hence the name.
+On the other hand, asymmetric or public-key encryption opts for a two-key approach.
+One key is private, and the other is public, hence the name.
 The private key is only known to your device, but your phone or PC will send the public key to devices it wants to communicate with securely.
-The receiving device then needs its own private key plus the public one to decode the encrypted data.
+The receiving device needs its private key and the public one to decode the encrypted data.
 This is why you shouldn’t worry about the “public” name.
 No one can access your information without the necessary private key.

 As previously mentioned, there also are various algorithms that can use symmetric or asymmetric encryption.
 Here are five of the most commonly used encryption algorithms and how they work:

-- AES — The Advanced Encryption Standard is one of the most secure symmetric encryption algorithms that currently exist.
-It uses ciphers with a 128-bit block size, and key lengths of 128, 192, or 256 bits.
-AES is the algorithm of choice for multiple organizations including the US government.
+- AES — The Advanced Encryption Standard is one of the most secure symmetric encryption algorithms.
+It uses ciphers with 128-bit block sizes and key lengths of 128, 192, or 256 bits.
+AES is the algorithm of choice for multiple organizations, including the US government.

-- Blowfish — This encryption algorithm was invented by security expert Bruce Schneier.
+- Blowfish — Security expert Bruce Schneier invented this encryption algorithm.
 Like Triple DES, it emerged to replace the outdated DES.
 It is a symmetric-key block cipher that ranks among the most secure algorithms.
-Better yet, it can be used by anyone thanks to its public domain status.
+It can be used by anyone thanks to its public domain status.

 - RSA — An asymmetric encryption algorithm, RSA is one of the oldest and most widely used standards for data encryption online.
 It is relatively slow, but it is regarded as very secure.